glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/appendix/pilocytic_astrocytomas.md

 Overall survival for children with low-grade glioma is high, especially when a tumour can be removed safely.
 But survival is not the whole outcome.
 Some tumours recur or progress, sometimes many years later, and children may live with effects caused by the tumour, hydrocephalus, surgery or other treatment.
 Location, extent of resection, molecular features and the child’s age all matter.

-For that reason, individual predictions should come from the specialist team caring for the child.
-Population statistics cannot say what will happen to one particular patient.
+That is why any prediction about an individual child should come from the specialist team caring for them.
+Population statistics cannot tell a family what will happen to their child.

 ## Sources and Further Reading